dovvnloading/RL-Tic-Tac-Toe/README.md

 It also showcases software engineering practices like modular design, multithreading for UI responsiveness, and the use of Python's queue system for thread communication.

+*** I've included two versions of the code.
+The most recent is much slower and slightly better while the outdated version is incredibly fast with simulating the training games.
+If you do not have that great of a PC try using the 'outdated' version, its still worth using.
+I've also included a few saves from training runs I've done while trying various hyper-parameter settings.
+I believe its save 3 that is well into the 1mil+ games trained which took all night to train on a relatively nice computer.
 _______________________________________________________________________
 _______________________________________________________________________
 _______________________________________________________________________